Thomas Kristensen (footballer, born 1983): Managerial career

 After retiring, Kristensen was hired as an assistant coach for the U19s of his former club Lyngby Boldklub.
-After Lyngby's first team coach, Christian Nielsen, was hit by a ball in the face in November 2020 and therefore was on sick live, U-19 manager Carit Falch was promoted as manager for the Danish Superliga-team.
+After Lyngby's first team coach, Christian Nielsen, was hit by a ball in the face in November 2020 and therefore was on sick leave, U-19 manager Carit Falch was promoted as manager for the Danish Superliga-team.
 Kristensen then took charge of the U19s for the rest of 2020.

 Alongside being the head coach of the U19s, Kristensen also helped Carit Falch on the Superliga-team until Christmas 2020.
 From 1 January 2021, a new U-19 head coach was appointed, and Kristensen continued in his role as assistant coach for the U19s and also became a permanent part of the first team staff under Falch.
 However, it became too time consuming for Kristensen, and he decided to give up his position on the U-19 team, to focus as part of the staff on the first team under Falch.

 On 26 June 2021, Kristensen accepted a new role at Lyngby as a transition coach, a role that aims to be the link between the youth players and the first team.
 On 16 August 2021, Kristensen was also hired as an assistant coach for the Danish U-18 national team.

+On 7 June 2023, Kristensen returned to his former club, FC Nordsjælland, in a position as transition coach.